waelhammoudeh/overpass-4-slackware/README.md

  Without minute diffs and meta data, 100 GB would already suffice."

 Myself I think the processor speed is important, do not try to run on 32 bit processor!
-Use solid state drive for the data base storage with at least 100 GB space, and 4 GB memory or more.
+Use solid state drive for the database storage with at least 50 GB space for small country, and at least 4 GB memory or more.

 Installation and setup consist of the following steps:

-1) Build / compile the source software using Slack Build script.
+1) Build / compile the source software using my SlackBuild script.
+2) Download OSM data file for your region (maybe country).
-2) Populate the Database using the provided software and data source file you get from OSM server.
+3) Populate (initial) the Database using your OSM region file .
-3) Setup Apache web server on your local machine to use OverpassAPI.
+4) Setup Apache web server on your local machine to use OverpassAPI.

 An Example Query:
    Again this is NOT a tutorial for overpass-API.
 But we will use an example